MartinLampel/CarND-Advanced-Lane-Lines/README.md

 ### Undistorted Image

 The first step of our pipeline is to undistort the images.
 The LaneFinder class are created by passing the camera matrix and the distortion coefficients as arguments to the class.
-They are later used in the method get_undistored_image, where the actual image is corrected.
+They are later used in the method `get_undistored_image`, where the actual image is corrected.
 We can clearly see the difference between the undistored and corrected image:

 distorted image            | distortion-corrected image